Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/EntraID/README.md

 - [HelloID Docs](#helloid-docs)

 ## Limitation on the scripts
-This script with the Application Registration can only look at Microsoft 365 and Security groups in AzureAD.
+This script with the Application Registration can only look at Microsoft 365 and Security groups in EntraID.

 ## User information
-With the local CSV export, you can make a report that gives insight into the current situation in the Azure Active Directory.
+With the local CSV export, you can make a report that gives insight into the current situation in the Entra ID.
 The exported data can be input for the business rules yet to be created.

-### Get-AzurePersonGroupMembers
+### Get-EntraIDPersonGroupMembers
 This script is used by middle to big organizations.
 This overview offers insight into the memberships of the employees of the organizations.
 If the CSV export is turned into a pivot table, several reports can be made.

 ## Script outcome
-After configuring and running the "Get-AzurePersonGroupMembers.ps1" script, the following outcome will be automatically generated.
+After configuring and running the "Get-EntraIDPersonGroupMembers.ps1" script, the following outcome will be automatically generated.
 -   CSV file on a configured local location.

 ## PowerShell setup script
-The PowerShell script "Get-AzurePersonGroupMembers.ps1" contains a complete PowerShell script create a CSV file for Role mining purposes.
+The PowerShell script "Get-EntraIDPersonGroupMembers.ps1" contains a complete PowerShell script create a CSV file for Role mining purposes.
 1. Create Application Registration, see description below
-2. Download the "Get-AzurePersonGroupMembers.ps1" file
+2. Download the "Get-EntraIDPersonGroupMembers.ps1" file
 3. Open it in your favorite PowerShell console/editor
 4. Update the connection and configuration details in the script's header
 5. Run the script on a machine with PowerShell support and an internet connection

 ## Update connection and configuration details
-### Details Get-AzurePersonGroupMembers
+### Details Get-EntraIDPersonGroupMembers
 | Variable name                 | Description                                                             | Example value                   |
 | ----------------------------- | ----------------------------------------------------------------------- | ------------------------------- |
 | $AADtenantID                  | API Key value of your HelloID environment                               | ********                        |